 The Painted Ladies

-The view from the top of the hill in Alamo Sq is simply breathtaking with the downtown skyline of SF and the ever-present Golden Gate and Bay Bridges.
+The view from the top of the hill in Alamo Sq is simply breathtaking, with the Downtown skyline of SF and the ever-present Golden Gate and Bay Bridges.

 Golden Gate Bridge